 - than kill some dude in a damn rice paddy.

 - I ain’t got no quarrel with them Viet Cong.
 (On why he refused to join the US Army during the Vietnam War)

 - I’ll beat him so bad he’ll need a shoehorn to put his hat on.

-- If Ali says a mosquito can pull a plow, don’t ask how.
+- If Ali says a mosquito can pull a plough, don’t ask how.
 Hitch him up!

-- If they can make penicillin out of moldy bread, they can sure make something out of you.
+- If they can make penicillin out of mouldy bread, they can sure make something out of you.